Orlando Executive Airport: Later developments

 In 1976 the City of Orlando ceded control of the airport and transferred the property, its former City of Orlando Aviation Department, and all operational responsibilities to the newly established Greater Orlando Aviation Authority (GOAA), chartered by the Florida State Legislature to operate and manage all publicly owned airports in Orange County, Florida.
 GOAA renamed the airport Orlando Executive Airport in 1982, and in 1998 to its present name of Executive Airport.

 In 1992, in cooperation with the City of Orlando, GOAA constructed Colonel Joe Kittinger Park in the southwest corner of the airport.
 Named in honor of noted local aviator, Colonel Joe Kittinger Jr., USAF (Ret) by the City of Orlando, the aviation-themed park overlooks the approach end of ORL's Runway 7.
 The park was temporarily closed in 2008 and partially demolished for an expansion project of the State Road 408 East-West Expressway, sacrificing part of the park's previous facilities and acreage for a storm water retention area.
 The park, albeit reduced in size, reopened in March 2011.
 In 2014, GOAA and City of Orlando officials approved inclusion in the park of a demilitarized F-4D Phantom II jet fighter on loan from the National Museum of the U.S. Air Force (NMUSAF).
 This aircraft arrived at ORL from Texas on July 22, 2014 and is on pylon-mounted static display at the park.
 The jet received from NMUSAF, AF Ser.
 No. 65-0747, was actually flown by Colonel Kittinger multiple times, including while based in Thailand during the Vietnam War and after the war while based in England.

-Incidents

-In September 2022, a Diamond DA-42 twin-engine aircraft (US Registration N43RG) was holding short of runway 7, waiting to depart, when a sudden microburst occurred over the airport and flipped the aircraft, resulting in one fatality and one injury to the two occupants aboard.
-The airport was closed for a couple of hours and the scene kept several taxiways closed for the duration of the day.